 Safe and Sanitized Weekend Gateway at Resort in Lonavala

-Mumbai, INdia, 2021-Dec-16 — /EPR Network/ — When it comes to Hotels in Khandala tourists as well as locals swear by The Dukes Retreat.
+Mumbai, India, 2021-Dec-20 — /EPR Network/ — When it comes to Hotels in Khandala tourists as well as locals swear by The Dukes Retreat.
 A resort that overlooks a picturesque view of the Western Ghats located on the Old Pune-Mumbai Highway.

 One of the Best hotels in Lonavala, Duke’s Retreat boasts of a luxurious resort that combines style with class.
 Surrounded by a beautiful luscious green landscape.
 The Dukes Retreat Resort is known for its intriguing interiors and surroundings that will mesmerize your mind.